Venice floods: Italy's Conte declares state of emergency | DW | 14.11.2019

 Despite the flooding, tourists still came out in droves to the famous historical city, with large number of tourists still in St Mark's Square.

+Venice for years has been struggling with a huge number of tourists, the constant deterioration of its fragile lagoon environment and a dwindling population.

-Conte reaffirmed in Repubblica that the controversial semi-submersible barrier system, Moses, was on track to be ready by 2021.
+The latest floods have reignited a yearslong debate about the controversial semi-submersible barrier system, Moses, which Conte reaffirmed in Repubblica that it was on track to be ready by 2021.

-The project aims to prevent similar drastic floods from happening, but has been plagued by delays owing to funding irregularities and corruption.

-The so-called "Acqua Alta," or high water, is at its highest level in over 50 years, peaking at 1.87 meters.
+The multibillion-euro flood defenses project, which has been under construction since 2003, has been delayed a number of times due to corruption scandals, cost overruns and environmentalists' opposition over its effects on the city's lagoon ecosystem.

+The plan involves 78 gates that can be raised to protect Venice's lagoon during high tides — but a recent attempt to test part of it caused worrying vibrations and engineers discovered it had rusted.

 The lagoon city is used to the phenomenon known as "acqua alta," but the record-breaking floods put Venice in an emergency situation.
 Many cultural venues had to close and are tracking the damage caused by the water.
 (13.11.2019)